Nidhi Yasha

 Nidhi Yasha (born 26 April 1983) is an Indian costume designer.
-Nidhi designs costumes for Zee TV's Buddha and Star Plus TV series Mahabharat (2013 TV series)(2013) with Bhanu Athaiya as her consulting faculty for the show.
+She designs costumes for Zee TV's Buddha and Star Plus TV series Mahabharat (2013 TV series)(2013) with Bhanu Athaiya as her consulting faculty for the show.
 Yasha said they studied over 450 books related to period textiles, costume and jewellery to arrive at the look for the show.

-Early life and education

-Nidhi Yasha was born in Patna in 1983.
-She studied at St.Joseph's Convent High School, Patna.
-She graduated from NIFT, Delhi in the year 2005.